-M. Ragheb 1/31/2006
+© M. Ragheb 5/11/2021

-INTRODUCTION
+1. INTRODUCTION

 Gamma rays interaction with matter is important from the perspective of shielding against their effect on biological matter.
-They are considered as ionizing radiation whose scattering by electrons and nuclei leads to the creation of a radiation field containing electrons and ions.
+They are considered as ionizing radiation whose scattering by electrons and nuclei leads to the creation of a radiation field containing negative electrons and positive ions.

 The main modes of interaction of gamma rays with matter are the photo effect both in its photoelectric and photonuclear forms, Compton scattering and electron positron pair production.
-To a minor extent Rayleigh scattering and Thomson scattering also occur.
+To a minor extent, photo-fission, Rayleigh scattering and Thomson scattering also occur.

 Each of these processes occurs in different forms.
-Different types of scattering can occur depending on the quantum mechanical properties of the gamma photons.
+Different types of scattering can occur depending on the quantum-mechanical properties of the gamma photons.
 Electron positron pairs can be formed in the field of a nucleus and in that of an electron.
 The photoelectric effect can knock out atomic electrons, whereas the photonuclear reaction would knock out elementary particles from the nucleus.

 Gamma rays are emitted in the decay process of radioactive isotopes.
-On a cosmic scale, Gamma Ray Bursts (GRBs) of magnetars generate intense gamma radiation fields that could affect space exploration.
-In addition, bursts of Terrestrial Gamma Ray Flashes, TGFs occur relatively high in the atmosphere as a result of thunderstorms and are not from the same sources of gamma rays seen on the ground.
-About 15 to 20 events are observed per month.
+On a cosmic scale, Gamma Ray Bursts (GRBs) or Magnetars generate intense gamma radiation fields that could affect space travel and exploration.
+In addition, bursts of Terrestrial Gamma Ray Flashes (TGFs) occur relatively high in the atmosphere as a result of thunderstorms and are not from the same sources of gamma rays seen on the ground.
+About 15 to 20 such events are observed per month.
+Gamma ray bubbles were discovered at the center of the Milky Way Galaxy.

-GAMMA PHOTONS ENERGY
+2. GAMMA PHOTONS ENERGY

-A particle of zero rest mass such as a neutrino or a gamma photon will have a kinetic energy given by:
+A particle of zero rest mass such as a gamma photon will have a kinetic energy given by:

-$$E{\gamma} = h\nu, \tag{1}$$
+$$E = hv = h\frac{c}{\lambda} \tag{1}$$